 Estimating Your Need

-Admittedly the hardest part of any consultation is working through the proper amount of insurance to own.
+Admittedly the hardest part of any consultation is answering the question, “how much life insurance do I need.”
 EVERYONE has an opinion.
 You could sit down with ten planners and get ten different opinions on how much insurance you should own.
 So which method is right for you?
 Let’s work through a sample client together.
 You put on your adviser’s hat, sit in my chair and estimate the proper amount of coverage for Joe and Jane Client:

 - Home mortgage: $201,000